sissypan927/CCT260-PROJECT2/README.md

 The homepage of this project is at page1.html

 The TODO.md file details the responsibilites that each group member fufilled for this project.
 The project images are no longer available and may cause issues during the viewing page.
+This project was originally hosted on glitch.io before it shut down.